About Hong Kong

 From May to September, the weather is hot and humid.
 At times, quite uncomfortable.
 There is also heavy storms and typhoons around this period.
 Do check weather forecast if you really have to travel during this period.

-There is so much to see and do in Hong Kong that we cannot list them all here.
-There are historical sites, museums, serene and lush gardens, fun theme parks, and many more.
+There is so much to see and do in Hong Kong.
+There are historical sites, temples, museums, serene and lush gardens, fun theme parks, and many more.

-Ride the century-old tram up to Victoria Peak, the highest peak on Hong Kong Island, and enjoy majestic views of Hong Kong.
-Explore Po Lin Temple, Man Mo Temple, and the renowned Tian Tan Buddha.
+You can ride the century-old tram up to Victoria Peak, the highest peak on Hong Kong Island, and enjoy majestic views of Hong Kong.
+Or take the cable car or bus up the mountains of Lantau Island, and see the ancient Po Lin Temple, and the famous huge Tian Tan Buddha.

-Be dazzled by the Symphony of Lights at Victoria Harbor.
-Also, feast your eyes on the most beautiful skyline there.
+Along the coast at Victoria Harbor, be dazzled by the Symphony of Lights that perform every night.
+During the day or night, you can feast your eyes on the one of the most beautiful skylines there.

-Hong Kong is famous for excellent tasting food.
+Hong Kong is one of the cities in Asia that is a food paradise.
 There is the popular dim sum, also known as yum cha, where you can enjoy a wide variety of snacks, buns, noodles, cheong fun, glutinous rice with meat wrapped in lotus leaf, and much more.

 Yum cha is an experience that you must try when in Hong Kong.
 The other is breakfast at local cafes where you can taste the local Bo Lo Bun and other local delights.